 - Various portals like knowledge portal, self-service portal, customer portal, partner portal, etc. are used for different purposes.
 Whereas, communities provide one platform to share knowledge with users, easy communication between users, employees, and partners, drive more sales by connecting with distributors and resellers, enhance user engagement, workflow, and content all from one place.

-Community cloud comes with the integration of site.com for content management, android and iOS version, integration of Salesforce Einstein, Chatter, enhanced security, and many more.
+Community cloud comes with the integration of site.com for content management, android management and iOS version, integration of Salesforce Einstein, Chatter, enhanced security, and many more.

 Now, comes the main question, what should you use: Salesforce Customer Portal or Communities?

 Even today Salesforce portals are the most searched and most used products.
 But, over the course, they will soon be replaced with Community Cloud.
 So if you are a company using a customer portal for a few years now, then it might be time to start looking to switch to community cloud.